-At installation time, Jira Service Management agent access.
+At installation time, Jira Service Managementcreates a global permission named Jira Service Management agent access.
 If agent based pricing is enabled for the instance, users who require access to agent views or functionality need to have this permission.
 The number of users who are granted this permission determines how many agent licenses are used on the system.